Notice of Privacy Practices

 For Treatment.
 We may use and disclose your health information to provide you with medical treatment or services or to assist in the coordination, continuation or management of your care and any related services.
 This includes the coordination or management of your health care with a third party.
 For example, a health care provider, such as a physician, nurse, or other person providing health services to you, will record information in your record that is related to your treatment.
 This information is necessary for other health care providers to determine what treatment you should receive.

 For Payment.
 We may use and disclose your health information to others for purposes of obtaining payment for treatment and services that you receive.
-For example, we may disclose to your employer that you are one of our patients so that your employer will pay your monthly fees for care.
+Examples include 1) disclosing to your employer that you are one of our patients so that your employer will pay your monthly fees for care, and 2) sending a bill to you or to a third-party payer, such as an insurance company or health plan, for care, items or services provided to you.
+The information on the bill may contain information that identifies you, your diagnosis and treatment.

 For Health Care Operations.
 We may use and disclose health information about you for operational purposes.
 For example, your health information may be used by Paladina Health™ or disclosed to others in order to: